dani-mezo/autopilot/README.md

 must be provided for the _Autopilot mode_.
 For running the _Recording mode_ no configuration is required.

 ### Data source
-Data can be provided so that it can be copy-pasted during the action execution phase.
+Data can be provided so that it can be copy-pasted during the execution of _Autopilot mode_.
 The only supported format is _xlsx_.
 The file is expected to contain a _list_ of data, where every row represents *one* iteration of the actions - except the very first, which conventionally must constitute a header row, where every cell can be used to reference the column below.